robbfountain/ledmatrix/README.md

 - `DisplayController`: Main orchestrator managing all display modes
 - Individual managers for each feature (sports, weather, music, etc.)
 - Separate authentication handlers for different services
-- Configurable display modes and rotation patterns
+- Configurable display modes and rotation patterns from one file - config.json

 ## Configuration